BEC’s Solar Projects

 Our solar partners range from schools to businesses, and from blocks of flats to a football stadium.

-Our solar systems are funded by our members – hundreds of people who joined us over the past ten years, to build renewable energy systems for our city.
+Our solar systems are funded by our members – hundreds of people who joined us since 2010, to build renewable energy systems for our city.

 Our members receive a return on their investment and the chance to join a dynamic, progressive organisation committed to the development of community-owned renewables.